 BASTIAN SCHWEINSTEIGER NET WORTH

-Bastian Schweinsteiger net worth has been calculated to be $80 million, this is thanks to all the lucrative deal he signed off and on the football pitch during his time playing for Bayern Munich, Manchester United, and Chicago Fire and representing Germany in international tournaments.
+Bastian Schweinsteiger net worth has been calculated to be $80 million in 2021, this is thanks to all the lucrative deal he signed off and on the football pitch during his time playing for Bayern Munich, Manchester United, and Chicago Fire and representing Germany in international tournaments.

 Schweinsteiger is currently living a married life with his tennis player wife Ana Ivanovic, who he married on July 2016, and are blessed with two sons.